Lerato-25/covid19-data-analysis/README.md

 ## Key Features
 - Cleaned and structured raw patient data
-- Analysed variables such as age, severity, oxygen levels, ICU admission, and comorbidities
+- Analysed variables such as age, severity, oxygen levels, ICU admission and comorbidities
 - Created Pivot Tables to summarise and explore the data
 - Designed charts and a dashboard to visualise trends and patterns